New-Bamboo/Hermes/README.md

   possible to do things in many ways, it's important to try to understand the Vim way of doing things and play to its strengths.
 - One of Vim's benefits is speed and low memory footprint, making it responsive even when opening huge files.
-Increasing Vim's footprint through exxcessive numbers of plugins can eliminate this benefit.
+Increasing Vim's footprint through excessive numbers of plugins can eliminate this benefit.
 - Sometimes a plugin is not necessary.
 Similar or identical effects can often be achieved with smaller, well thought-out changes in your .vimrc.